Ask the Artist

 I turned down the transfer to St Martin's College that was offered, as I felt nothing for what I saw when I visited, and just began to draw and paint quite naively for myself, to follow the ideas I came across and the impulses that life gave me.
 By exploring materials and techniques with occasional guidance and tips from friends or stumbling across Cornelissen & Son one day, and by looking intensely at great paintings I was attracted to in museums, I began to make paintings.

 How does a painting start?

 The figurative works and the purely colour paintings start in differing ways.

 The colour works (Universal Love Paintings, Mindful Paintings and other colour paintings) really begin with the process of making my paint.
 I may have an idea about what size and shape of canvases I wish to work on, but what will happen in the act of painting is deliberately pushed out of my consciousness.
 I am not interested.
 When I have made new paint, and the canvases are ready, my aim is to approach them with no preconceived notion as to what might be about to appear on the canvas.
 The most I might allow myself, is to know the initial or overall colour I want.
-For this way of working, my main practice is to listen and that starts with the mixing of pigment with linseed oil as I make my paint, which is a meditation.
+For this way of working, my main practice is to listen, and that starts during the mixing of pigment with linseed oil as I make my paint, which is for me, a meditation practice.
 So the colours begin with listening and being open.